maciej-gol/Mturk-Tracker/doc/source/database/arrivals.rst

     selects rows from main_crawls comming from the last week (7 days), excluding today and:
     * inserts hits_temp record
-    * updates main_crawlagregates hitsgroups_posted and hitsgroups_consumed as
+    * updates main_crawlagregates hitgroups_posted and hitgroups_consumed as
     the count of new groups present or old groups missing respectively

 hits_update (hits_temp -> hits_mv)